scc-digitalhub/validation-framework/library/docs/authentication.md

 - Project id
 - Endpoint of DigitalHub API
-- Credentials dictionary with authentication type, username and a password.
+- Credentials dictionary with authentication type (Basic with username/password, OAuth2 with bearer token provided by user).

 The way to build arguments for the `Client` is the following: